 2.61.
 "Rolling resistance Fr" means the loss of energy (or energy consumed) per unit of distance traveled;

 2.62.
-"Run flat tyre" or "Self-supporting tyre" describes a pneumatic tyre structure provided with any technical solutions (for example, reinforced sidewalls, etc.) allowing the pneumatic tyre, mounted on the appropriate wheel and in the absence of any supplementary component, to supply the vehicle with the basic tyre functions, at least, at a speed of 80 km/h (50 mph) and a distance of 80 km when operating in flat tyre running mode;
+"Run flat tyre" or "Self-supporting tyre" describes a pneumatictyre structure provided with any technical solutions (for example, reinforced sidewalls, etc.) allowing the pneumatictyre, mounted on the appropriate wheel and in the absence of any supplementary component, to supply the vehicle with the basic tyre functions, at least, at a speed of 80 km/h (50 mph) and a distance of 80 km when operating in flat tyre running mode;

 2.63.
 "Run flat system" or "Extended mobility system" describes an assembly or specified functionally dependant components, including a tyre, which together provide the specified performance granting conditions for the vehicle with at least basic tyre functions, at a speed of 80 km/h (50 mph) and a distance of 80 km (50 miles) when operating in flat tyre running mode;